-Stranded Texas turtle Tally heads home from north Wales
+Turtle swept 4,000 miles to Wales flies home to Texas

 "We hope that Tally will grow to maturity and return to nest on a Texas beach in a few years to help ensure her species' survival into the future."

-What is a kemp's ridley turtle?
+What is a Kemp's ridley turtle?

-- Kemp's ridleys are among the rarest of all the marine turtles, and were close to extinction in the 1980s
+- Kemp's ridleys are among the rarest of all the marine turtles and were close to extinction in the 1980s

 - They have an almost completely round carapace, or shell, about 70cm (2ft 3in) long, and they weigh approximately 40kg (88lb)